lsulibraries/cDM_to_mods/README.md

   1) Make a mapping_file for each collection.
 A mapping file assigns each Dublin Core element to it's MODS equivalent.
 See the examples in ./mappings_files/

   2) Make an alias_xslt file for each collection.
 An alias_xslt file is a list of xslts to run against the rough mods files.
-After they run, the mods should be valid mods.
-You'll find a number of useful xlst's in the ./xsl/ folder.
+See the examples in ./alias_xslts/  After the xlts run, the mods should be finished valid mods.
+  Cara and Mike wrote a number of useful xslt's in the ./xsl/ folder.
 But you may also write your own & save it at ./xls/

   3) Copy the source folder from U:/ContentDmData/Cached_Cdm_files/{$alias} to somewhere in this folder.

-  5) From this folder, `docker-compose exec python3 convert_cdm_to_mods.py {alias} {path/to/Cached_Cdm_files}`
+  5) From this folder, `docker-compose exec cdm_to_mods python3 convert_cdm_to_mods.py {alias} {path/to/Cached_Cdm_files}`
         -this /Cached_Cdm_files needs only metadata.

-  6) From this folder, `docker-compose exec python3 post_converstion_cleanup.py {alias} {path/to/Cached_Cdm_files}`
+  6) From this folder, `docker-compose exec cdm_to_mods python3 post_converstion_cleanup.py {alias} {path/to/Cached_Cdm_files}`
         -this /Cached_Cdm_files needs metadata+binaries

 ### Converting a spreadsheet to mods

-  1) See Xslx_Template_Prototype for an example.
+  1) Make a Mappings sheet in your xslx file; no need for a separate file.
+See Xlsx_Template_Prototype/CollectionX.xlsx for an example.
+  There are two columns -- Column name from the Metadata sheet + xml element A 'null1', 'null2' in place of a column name will result in every mods file holding a hardcoded xml element.

   2) Make an alias_xslt file for each collection.
 An alias_xslt file is a list of xslts to run against the rough mods files.
-After they run, the mods should be valid mods.
-You'll find a number of useful xlst's in the ./xsl/ folder.
+See the examples in ./alias_xslts/  After the xlts run, the mods should be finished valid mods.
+  Cara and Mike wrote a number of useful xslt's in the ./xsl/ folder.
 But you may also write your own & save it at ./xls/

-  3) The DC to mods mapping is a sheet in your xslx file; no need for a separate file.
-See Xlsx_Template_Prototype/CollectionX.xlsx for an example.

-  4) The Mapping file also connects each mods file to the filepath for the matching binary.
-Your binaries can be grouped in whatever folder(s), as long as the match what you describe in Spreadsheet.
-With one restriction: a compound object's binaries must all be in one folder named after the "Identifier" of the parent object as named in the Spreadsheet.
+  3) The Metadata sheet contains all your useful metadata plus the folders & filenames of the source binaries.
+Your binaries can be grouped in whatever folder(s), as long as they match what you describe in the spreadsheet.
+With one restriction: a compound object's binaries should all be in one folder named after the "Identifier" of the parent object as named in the Spreadsheet.

-  4) `docker-compose exec python3 convert_xlsx_to_mods.py {path/to/your_spreadsheet.xlsx}`
+  4) `docker-compose exec cdm_to_mods python3 convert_xlsx_to_mods.py {path/to/your_spreadsheet.xlsx}`

-  5) `docker-compose exec python3 post_xlsx_cleanup.py {alias} {root folder with the spreadsheet.xslx & binaries}
+  5) `docker-compose exec cdm_to_mods python3 post_xlsx_cleanup.py {alias} {root folder with the spreadsheet.xslx & binaries}

+## Why the long command

+docker-compose  -- the program that runs the virtual machine exec  -- execute for us please cdm_to_mods  -- which virtual machine we want to use python3  -- the program we run inside the virtual machine
+\*.py  -- the python script to run
+{alias}, {path/to/etc}, etc  -- some info telling the script where our source data is

-## What they do
+## What each script does

 convert_cdm_to_mods.py and convert_xlsx_to_mods.py:
   - applies the mapping to the sourcedata to create rough mods files.